openZH/startercode-generator_openZH/README.md

 # 🚀 Starter Code Generator OpenZH

-### Automatically generate Python and R starter code for Open Government Data Shops
+### Automagically generate Python and R starter code for Open Government Data Shops

 ## Overview
 This repo provides a Python script that generates starter code notebooks from a metadata JSON of open data shops.
 You can execute the script manually or trigger it regularly (e.g. every night) with a GitHub Action that we provide here too and by that create code notebooks for every dataset in your data shop.